-Close Photoshop and Download the Fix File
+Step 3 and 4: Close Photoshop and Download the Fix File

-Determine which version of the OpenGL file you need by checking your system type.
 On Windows, right-click This PC and select Properties.
 Under the system information, look for System type.
 Once you know whether your computer is 64-bit or 32-bit, select the matching OpenGL file and download.

 Copy the OpenGL file you selected, then navigate to your Photoshop installation folder.
 By default, this is usually located at C:\Program Files\Adobe\Adobe Photoshop [Version].
 Once you open the folder, paste the file directly into the Photoshop directory to replace or add the necessary OpenGL component.

-Restart Photoshop
+Step 6: Restart Photoshop

 Go to Edit > Preferences > Performance, where you should now see the Use Graphics Processor option and the 3D settings active.
 To confirm everything is working, go to Help > System Info—this time, OpenGL Drawing should show as Enabled.
 This should work but if it does not, try the below additional options.